weilunzaza/EventManager_Website/README.md

 * Sqlite3
     - follow the instructions at https://www.tutorialspoint.com/sqlite/sqlite_installation.htm
     - Note that the latest versions of the Mac OS and Linux come with SQLite pre-installed

+ ## Additional Packages
+- bcrypt: Used to securely hash and compare organiser passwords.

 #### Using this template ####